 1 pound mussels, cleaned

-a few leaves of fresh flat leaf parsley, basil and oregano
+a few leaves of fresh flat-leaf parsley, basil, and oregano

 fresh ground pepper to taste